-ARC and Accountability Counsel are co-hosting an in-person panel event discussing how displaced Haitian peasants used an international accountability mechanism to fight for remedy.
-The event will launch a new Accountability Note, “After the Agreement: Implementing Remedy for Displacement in Northern Haiti” in Kreyol, Spanish, and English.
+ARC and Accountability Counsel co-hosted an in-person panel event discussing how displaced Haitian peasants used an international accountability mechanism to fight for remedy.
+The event launched Accountability Note 13, “After the Agreement: Implementing Remedy for Displacement in Northern Haiti” in Kreyol, Spanish, and English.

 In January 2011, over 400 families in Northern Haiti were displaced from their farmland to make way for the Caracol Industrial Park.
 Against all odds, and after years of effort, they succeeded in negotiating an agreement through the Inter-American Development Bank that promised to restore their livelihoods.
 But the signing of the agreement was only the beginning of another struggle for implementation.
 Though many families have received their promised benefits, including replacement land, challenges remain.

-As implementation of the agreement draws to a close, join us for a panel discussion and reception reflecting on this remarkable case and the lessons it holds for accountability advocates and development actors worldwide.
+As implementation of the agreement drew to a close, this panel discussion reflected on this remarkable case and the lessons it holds for accountability advocates and development actors worldwide.

-On two panels, a diverse range of speakers will share insights on the Haitian grassroots organizing at the heart of the case, the advantages and challenges of pursuing dispute resolution at international financial institutions, and the experience of implementing a remedy agreement in a country context of fragility and violence.
+On two panels, a diverse range of speakers shared insights on the Haitian grassroots organizing at the heart of the case, the advantages and challenges of pursuing dispute resolution at international financial institutions, and the experience of implementing a remedy agreement in a country context of fragility and violence.

 Panel Moderators: